ANC Provincial Secretary Faiez Jacobs will stand trial for allegedly physically assaulting a worker in his office.

 Jacobs walked into the dock and stood before Magistrate N Booi.

 State prosecutor, Ms. V van der Berg, said: “The matter is on the roll for a decision by the NDPP and a decision was taken and the state is ready to proceed with the trial.”

 “The defence has requested time to consult with the accused and a date of November 23 has been set for consultation.”

 In April, the ANC’s National Disciplinary Committee found Jacobs guilty of assaulting Wesley.

-He received a 18-month suspension, suspended for three years.
+He got an 18-month suspension, suspended for three years.

 It is not clear how Jacobs intends to plead.
-Neither Jacobs nor Hendricks commented on Thursday.
+Neither Jacobs nor Hendricks commented yesterday.